A model for neural activity in the absence of external stimuli: Proof of Theorem

-The first lemma below says that, conditioning to the event $A_{\varepsilon}$, when $\varepsilon$ is sufficiently small the process evolves, modulo an error of small order, as in the case without gap junction ($\lambda=0$).
+and consider again the event $S=\{S_k=k, \, k=1,\ldots,N\}.$ The first lemma below says that, conditioning on the event $M_{\epsilon}\cap S$, when $\epsilon$ is sufficiently small the process evolves, modulo an error of small order, as in the case without electrical synapses ($\lambda=0$).
 Before stating this lemma we need to introduce a finite sequence of potential configurations.
+Consider the sequence $(v_k)_{k=0,\ldots, N}$ with $v_k\in \R_{+}^N$ given by